 Explore the Ship

-You will need to sign up your children to the kids club on the first day of your cruise.
-Now there are strict policies in place and you may have to pre book you children’s session which can be limited due to social distancing.
-If you sign up the children straight away they can attend kids club and join in all of the children activities throughout your cruise.
+You will need to sign up your children for the kids club on the first day of your cruise.
+Now there are strict policies in place, and you may have to pre-book your children’s session which can be limited due to social distancing.
+If you sign up the children straight away they can attend the kids club and join in all of the children’s activities throughout your cruise.